Kasubi Tombs

 The Kasubi Tombs in Kampala, Uganda, is the site of the burial grounds for four kabakas (kings of Buganda) and other members of the Baganda royal family.
 As a result, the site remains an important spiritual and political site for the Ganda people, as well as an important example of traditional architecture.
 It became a UNESCO World Heritage Site in December 2001, when it was described as "one of the most remarkable buildings using purely vegetal materials in the entire region of sub-Saharan Africa".

 Some of the major buildings there were almost completely destroyed by a fire in March 2010, the cause of which is under investigation.
 As a result, in July 2010 it was included in the list of World Heritage Sites in Danger.

-The Buganda Kingdom has vowed to rebuild the tombs of their kings and President Museveni said the national government of Uganda would assist in the restoration of the site.
-Reconstruction started in 2014, funded by the government of Japan.
-After restoration of the buildings in 2023, the site was removed from the “in danger” list.
+The Buganda Kingdom vowed to rebuild the tombs of their kings and President Museveni said the national government of Uganda would assist in the restoration of the site.
+Reconstruction started in 2014, funded by/through a fundraising/crowd-sourcing campaign called (Etofaali), loosely translated as Brick [rebuilding] and the government of Japan.
+After restoration of the buildings in 2023, the site was removed from the "in danger" list.